berktutu/playwright-saucedemo-ui-tests/docs/test-scenarios.md

 - Verify that users receive appropriate notifaction after the completion of the checkout process.

-### TS-28: Page Title
+### TS-28: Products page title

+- Verify that users can view they are on Products page.

+### TS-29: Shopping cart page title

+- Verify that users can view they are on Shopping Cart page.

+### TS-30: Checkout process page titles

-- Verify that users can view what page they are on except item page.
+- Verify that users can view what stage they are on checkout process.